astro-stan/libitc/README.md

 libitc provides several configuration options, which enhance or alter its feature set.
 See [`ITC_config.h`](./libitc/include/ITC_config.h) for all available options.

-You can modify the header file to change the default options, or you can provide alternative values via `CFLAGS` during the [build configuration](#configure) stage.
+You can modify the header file to change the default configuration, or you can provide alternative values via `CFLAGS` during the [build configuration](#configure) stage.

 For example, to enable the extended API, you can configure the build like so: